syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 N> When both `SfBusyIndicator` and `ListView` loaded with same row and column, you need to set `InputTransparent` as True to SfBusyindicator in order to pass touch interaction to listview in iOS platform.

-You can download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/BusyIndicatorOnListView1412366667).
+Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/xamarin-forms-listview-loading-indicator).

 ![Busy indicator to load listview](SfListView_images/ListViewBusyIndicator.jpg)    ![Loaded listview items](SfListView_images/ListView.jpg)